tc39/proposal-decorators/README.md

 This document proposes a combined vision for how the proposed class features could work together--[decorators](https://tc39.github.io/proposal-decorators/), [public fields](https://tc39.github.io/proposal-class-public-fields/) and [private fields](https://github.com/tc39/proposal-private-fields), drawing on the earlier [Orthogonal Classes](https://github.com/erights/Orthogonal-Classes) and [Class Evaluation Order](https://onedrive.live.com/view.aspx?resid=A7BBCE1FC8EE16DB!442046&app=PowerPoint&authkey=!AEeXmhZASk50KjA) proposals.

+This page is an overview of the features and their interaction from a user perspective.
+For detailed semantics, see [DETAILS.md](https://github.com/littledan/proposal-unified-class-features/blob/master/DETAILS.md).

 ## A guiding example: Custom elements with classes

-To define a counter widget, which increments when clicked, you can define the following with ES2015:
+To define a counter widget which increments when clicked, you can define the following with ES2015:

 ```js
 class Counter extends HTMLElement {